Aether-Tools/CustomizePlus/README.md

 Compared to Customize+, Customize++ offers:

-* *proper* support for YAS and IVCS2 bones.
+* *proper* support for YAS and IVCS2 bones
-* Undo and Redo buttons for changed values.
+* Undo and Redo buttons for changed values
-* Bone propagation.
+* Bone propagation
-* More to come i guess.
+* More to come i guess

 ---